 Pros & Cons

-Sender is a powerful email marketing automation suite with a free plan and no restrictions.
-So, you can try it out without anything to lose.
-It has full-suite omnichannel automation capabilities and lots of advantages.
+Sender is one of the most powerful email marketing automation tools.
+It offers a free plan with no restrictions, so you can try it out without anything to lose.
+It has full-suite omnichannel automation capabilities and many advantages.

 #2.
 Hubspot — Advanced Email List Management Service

 HubSpot’s all-in-one CRM and marketing platform is great for organizing your email lists.
 The professional CRM and marketing automation platform helps you manage your email contacts, personalize campaigns, and support your email marketing strategy.

 You can use HubSpot to target email subscribers based on the deal lifecycle, contact information, or other advanced segmentation conditions.